Teaching & Learning

 The staﬀ at Holy Family are committed once a month to the St Vincent de Paul "Night Patrol Van".
 Members of our staﬀ take the Vinnies Van into the city to assist the people of Canberra in need.
 This is a testament to Holy Family Primary School being a family that wishes to nurture and welcome all.
-Holy Family is a thoughtful, compassionate and spirited community who promotes the pastoral care of all its members.
+Holy Family is a thoughtful, compassionate and spirited community that promotes the pastoral care of all its members.

-Holy Family students participate in a shared Parish and school based sacramental program.
+Holy Family students participate in a shared Parish and school-based sacramental program.
 The typical year levels for these units of work are:

 Year 4: Sacrament of Reconciliation.